IstinNew/UniqueHangman/README.md

 - **ASCII Art**: Custom ASCII art for hangman stages to add visual flair.
 - **Interactive Feedback**: Thoughtful messages to guide the player through their guesses.
 - **Colab Compatibility**: Designed to work seamlessly in Google Colab for easy access and execution.
+- **Difficulty levels**: Easy, medium, and hard to match player skill levels.
+- **Player engagement**: Option to replay the game, enhancing engagement and enjoyment.

 ### Requirements
 - Python 3.x
+- Random (Re)

 ### Running the Game
 To run the game, simply copy the code into a Google Colab notebook and execute the cells.